tilap/docker-js-playground/README.md

 Idea is not about code stack (js), but about docker stack.

-- Add USER in dockerfiles (instead of root)?
+- [ ] Add USER in dockerfiles (instead of root)
-- Expand docker-compose.yml for test and dev env (and duplicate production.nginx.conf for a dev.nginx.conf)?
+- [X] Expand docker-compose.yml for and dev env (and duplicate nginx.production.conf for a dev.nginx.conf)
-- Add letsencrypt for domains, subdomains and so on?
+- [ ] Add letsencrypt for domains, subdomains and so on
+- [ ] Add a github action to trigger a deploy on remote server
-- Move api expose as a graphql?
+- [ ] (?)
+Move api expose as a graphql
-- Add a [docker-weblate](https://github.com/beevelop/docker-weblate) docker image to manage translation of the apps?
+- [ ] (?)
+Add a [docker-weblate](https://github.com/beevelop/docker-weblate) docker image to manage translation of the apps
-- Split the apps over many repos?
+- [ ] (?)
+Split the apps over many repos

 ## LICENSE